SoftwareEngineeringToolDemos/FSE-2012-SANDO/build-vm/README.md

     ```
     $ vagrant up --provider virtualbox
     ```
+4. Virtual Machine may reload once or twice while provisioning.
+5. After provisioning finishes, Visual Studio will startup after reload.
+Visual Studio is an evaluation version and hence will ask for few things at startup:
+    1. Dialogue box saying: This program has known compatibility issues (click checkbox next to `Don't show me this message again` and choose `Run Program`)
+    2. Asks for license (click `Cancel`)
+    3. Wait for Visual Studio to load settings.
+    5. Go to `Tools` -> `Extensions and Updates`
+    6. Click on `Sando Code Search Tool` and enable it if it is disabled (if Sando Code Search Tool is not present, highly unlikely, install the UI.vsix file in the folder Sando (on desktop))
+    7. MS Visual Studio will ask for restart.
+Click `Restart`.
+    8. You are good to go, refer to Readme.txt on Desktop for any doubts/steps/help

 #### Note:
  -  The Virtual Machine will take a long time as it installs windows, wait for the "vagrant up" command to complete as it provisions the VM for use.